Colorado Aromatics Farm

 We named our farm Colorado Aromatics because of the aromatic herbs we grow here and use in our skin care line of the same name.
 We are located in a beautiful place in Colorado with a view of Longs and Meeker Peaks.
 We love living and working here.

 We use organic practices on our farm and are Certified Naturally Grown (CNG).
 CNG is a grass roots alternative to organic that is a great alternative for small farms.
-You can read about it in my blog here.
+You can read about it in our blog here.

 “The nation that destroys its soil destroys itself.” -Franklin D. Roosevelt